royadeh/royadeh/README.md

-# Hi there, my name is Roya Dehghani
+# This is Roya Dehghani

 I am a Machine Learning Engineer specializing in Deep Learning and Computer Vision.
 I hold both bachelor's and master's degrees in Computer Science, with a focus on Machine Learning.
 During my master’s degree, I was awarded a prestigious AI scholarship from the Vector Institute as well.